brodieG/r2c/README.md

 Currently `{r2c}` can "compile" R expressions composed of basic binary operators and statistics.
 "Compile" is in quotes because `{r2c}` generates an equivalent C program, and compiles that.
-To compute the slope of a bivariate regression we might use:
+To compute the slope of a single variable regression we might use:

     library(r2c)
     r2c_slope <- r2cq(